valarnet/valarnet-blog/posts/route-distinguisher-route-target-and-site-of-origin.md

 In summary:
 - Route distinguishers are not community values and identify specific routes.
 They are not required to identify sites or VPNs.
 - Route targets are extended community values and identify sites or VPNs.
 Route distribution among VPNs or sites can be controllerd using **import** and **export** actions on route target values.
-- Site of Origin is an extended community value that can be used for loop prevention when a site i is MPLS VPN multihomed.
+- Site of Origin is an extended community value that can be used for loop prevention when a site is MPLS VPN multihomed.